Modern Slavery and Human Trafficking Statement

 Measuring Effectiveness

-Organisation is committed, as follows:
+As a result, ECL is committed, as follows:

-- To ensure all employees deemed relevant complete training on modern slavery on an annual basis
+- To ensure all employees, deemed relevant, complete training on modern slavery on an annual basis;

-- To maintain a robust supply chain verification process, whereby ECL evaluates potential suppliers before they enter the supply chain.
+- To maintain a robust supply chain verification process, whereby ECL evaluates potential suppliers before they enter the supply chain;

-- To regularly review its existing supply chains and its suppliers
+- To regularly review its existing supply chains and its suppliers.

 Training